-This year Mardi Gras season starts on January 6, 2021, and ends on Fat Tuesday (also known as Shrove Tuesday), February 16, 2021.
+The next Mardi Gras season starts on January 6, 2022, and ends on Fat Tuesday (also known as Shrove Tuesday), March 1, 2022.

 Although Mardi Gras in America typically conjures up visions of drunken crowds packed onto Bourbon Street in New Orleans where women flash their bare breasts in an attempt to have cheap plastic beads tossed their way, Fat Tuesday is celebrated around the world.
 With roots dating back to pagan festivals celebrated in Rome before the arrival of Christianity, pre-Lenten festivities are also popular in places with a high concentration of Catholics, like:

 - Brazil, from Recife to Rio de Janeiro,

 - Limburg (in the southern part of the Netherlands), and